xien999/LockXTime/README.md

 ---

+## Known bugs ❗️
+- (Apply&Respring) button don't work but It will crash you Settings app
+- Tweak settings crashes randomly

+---

 ## 🙏 AI's I had used to slove bugs

 Special thanks to the AI tools that helped solve various problems: